 A little shop at the end of the road where I live is named “L’Atelier des Ours.”
 You can’t miss the place because of the teddy bear outdoor decorations and because crowds of tourists usually stand around the entrance taking photos.

-When I first stepped inside the fairytale-like shop, I immediately felt I’d entered another world.
+When I first stepped inside the fairytale-like shop, L’Atelier des Ours, I immediately felt I’d entered another world.
 First of all, there was literally “sand beneath your feet.”
 The floor of the entire first level of the shop was covered in several inches of pure white sand.

 Second, the cozy store is filled with a vast collection of clothing, folk art, and fond reminders of years ago — even centuries passed.
-Decorations and clothing items from an earlier age are arranged in elegant, small vignettes wherever you look.
+There are decorations and clothing items from an earlier age arranged in elegant, small vignettes wherever you look.

 Being a shopaholic, I’ve visited many stores attempting a “return to the past” theme.
 Never before have I experienced anything like this.

-The “feeling” is achieved masterfully at L’Atelier des Ours, no doubt, because of the clever, topical store decorations and the artful selection of clothing and accessories — couture straight out of early 1800 France.
+The “feeling” is achieved masterfully at L’Atelier des Ours, no doubt, because of the clever store decorations and the artful selection of clothing and accessories — couture straight out of early 1800 France.

-When I discovered how much I admired the look, I tried to discern why some avant-garde, provençal clothing at other shops around Uzes differed from the distinctive style at L’Atelier des Ours.
+When I discovered how much I admired the look, I tried to discern why some avant-garde, provençal clothing at other shops around Uzès differed from the distinctive style found at L’Atelier des Ours.

 Here’s an example of the style of clothing at L’Atelier des Ours